openmultiplayer/web/docs/scripting/functions/SetPlayerPosFindZ.md

 :::warning

 This function does not work if the new coordinates are far away from where the player currently is.
 The Z height will be 0, which will likely put them underground.
-It is highly recommended that the MapAndreas or ColAndreas plugin be used instead.
+It is highly recommended that the [MapAndreas](https://github.com/philip1337/samp-plugin-mapandreas) or [ColAndreas](https://github.com/Pottus/ColAndreas) plugin be used instead.

 :::

 ## Related Functions

 - [SetPlayerPos](SetPlayerPos): Set a player's position.

+## Related Callbacks

 - [OnPlayerClickMap](../callbacks/OnPlayerClickMap): Called when a player sets a waypoint/target on the pause menu map.